 \section{Discussion and Summary}

-Employing the Kubo formalism and chiral kinetic theory approach, we calculate the viscoelasticity tensor in Weyl semimetals with broken time-reversal symmetry paying special attention to the manifestation of topology and the Fermi surface anisotropy.
-In the Kubo formalism, we found that, in addition to the anomalous Hall viscosity discussed in Ref.~\cite{Cortijo-Vozmediano:2015}, the nontrivial topology and the Fermi surface anisotropy of Weyl semimetals affects the dissipative part of the viscoelasticity tensor.
-While the latter parts are in perfect agreement in Kubo and kinetic approaches, the anomalous contributions have a topological origin and are absent in the kinetic approach.
+Employing the Kubo formalism and chiral kinetic theory approach, we calculated the viscoelasticity tensor in Weyl semimetals with broken time-reversal symmetry paying special attention to the manifestation of topology of electron states in Weyl semimetals and their Fermi surface anisotropy.
+In the Kubo formalism, we found that, in addition to the anomalous Hall viscosity discussed in Ref.~\cite{Cortijo-Vozmediano:2015}, the nontrivial band structure of Weyl semimetals affects the dissipative part of the viscoelasticity tensor.

 The nondissipative topological part of the viscoelasticity tensor, namely the anomalous Hall viscosity, see Eqs.~(\ref{Kubo-Weyl-eta-Hall-0}) and (\ref{Kubo-stat-two-band-Hall}), shares a similar origin with the Chern-Simons contributions to electric current in the anomalous Hall effect in Weyl semimetals and originates from the filled states below the Fermi surface; see, e.g., Ref.~\cite{Gorbar:2017wpi} for the corresponding discussion.
-Such contributions are captured in the Kubo approach and do not affect the responses solely determined by the Fermi surface properties, such as those obtained in the kinetic formalism.
+Such contributions are captured in the Kubo approach and do not affect the responses solely determined by the Fermi-surface properties, such as those obtained in the kinetic formalism.

-Another advance of our work is in clarifying the impact of the nontrivial shape (anisotropy and Weyl node position) of the Fermi surface on viscoelastic properties of linearized and two-band models of Weyl semimetals, see Secs.~\ref{sec:Kubo-Weyl-lin} and \ref{sec:Kubo-Weyl-two-band}, respectively.
-The Fermi surface anisotropy is manifested in a rich structure of both static and dynamic parts of viscoelasticity tensors, see Eqs.~(\ref{Kubo-Weyl-eta-stat}), (\ref{Kubo-Weyl-eta-dyn}), and (\ref{Kubo-Weyl-eta-dyn-1}) for the linearized model and Eqs.~(\ref{Kubo-stat-two-band-mull1}), (\ref{Kubo-stat-two-band-large-mu}), (\ref{Kubo-stat-two-band-small-Omega}), and (\ref{Kubo-stat-two-band-large-Omega}) for the two-band model.
+One of the main advances of our work is in clarifying the impact of the nontrivial shape (anisotropy and Weyl node position) of the Fermi surface on viscoelastic properties of linearized and two-band models of Weyl semimetals, see Secs.~\ref{sec:Kubo-Weyl-lin} and \ref{sec:Kubo-Weyl-two-band}, respectively.
+The Fermi-surface anisotropy is manifested in a rich structure of both static and dynamic parts of viscoelasticity tensors, see Eqs.~(\ref{Kubo-Weyl-eta-stat}), (\ref{Kubo-Weyl-eta-dyn}), and (\ref{Kubo-Weyl-eta-dyn-1}) for the linearized model and Eqs.~(\ref{Kubo-stat-two-band-mull1}), (\ref{Kubo-stat-two-band-large-mu}), (\ref{Kubo-stat-two-band-small-Omega}), and (\ref{Kubo-stat-two-band-large-Omega}) for the two-band model.